superlinked/superlinked/framework/reference/dsl/space/recency_space.md

     spaces in the index.
 For example setting it -1 would offset any text similarity that has weight 1 - effectively filtering out all old items however similar they are in terms of their text.

-    Attributes:
-        timestamp (SpaceFieldSet): A set of Timestamp objects.
-The actual data is expected to be unix timestamps in seconds.
-            It is a SchemaFieldObject not regular python ints or floats. time_period_hour_offset (timedelta): Starting period time will be set to this hour.
-            Day will be the next day of context.now().
-Defaults to timedelta(hours=0). period_time_list (list[PeriodTime] | None): A list of period time parameters.
-            Weights default to 1.
-Period time to 14 days. aggregation_mode (InputAggregationMode): The  aggregation mode of the number embedding.
-            Possible values are: maximum, minimum and average.
-Defaults to InputAggregationMode.INPUT_AVERAGE. negative_filter (float): The recency score of items that are older than the oldest period time.
-Defaults to 0.0.

     Initialize the RecencySpace.

     Args: